sagemeadows/gridwords/README.md

 - Press ESC or close the window to quit.

 ## TO-DO:
-- Get buttons for word entries to work.
+- Create a way to pick from possible words and have the selected word inserted into the puzzle.
 - Create a Clue-Picking Mode and a way to pick clues.
 - Create a way to add new words and clues to the database.
 - Figure out scrollbars.